WillPoulson/willpoulson/README.md

 <!-- Introduction -->
-## Hi!
-I'm Will Poulson 👋
+### 😄 Who am I?

-### 😄 About me
+A Senior Frontend Developer <a href="https://github.com/crowdcomms">@crowdcomms</a> driving the future of remote, hybrid and physical events.

-I'm a currently a Senior Frontend Developer <a href="https://github.com/crowdcomms">@crowdcomms</a>.
-My primary focus is working in Angular however I have dabbled in several other frontend frameworks.
+Primarliy working in Angular and Ionic.
+Interested in expanding into fullstack.

 ### 💻 Technologies